A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Discussions

-According to the proposal of Karl Popper, if a theory belongs to science, it must own a possibility that is proved to be false.
-The character that rubion hypothesis rules out the phase diagram Fig. 4 means that experimental scientists can design an experiment to check the falsifiability of our theory.
-This is an experiment based on Nernst effect because the Nernst effect can reflect the existing range of Cooper pair \cite{38,39,40}.
-Since $T^{*}$-line is precondition of Cooper pairs according to rubion hypothesis, it is impossible that Nernst effect exists above $T^{*}$-line.
-Before the optimal dopant point, the $T^{*}$-line has a higher position than that of $T_{c}$-line, which allows superconducting phase fluctuation existing between $T_{c}$-line and $T^{*}$-line so that the Nernst effect can exist above $T_{c}$-line of underdoping region.
-After the optimal dopant point, it is impossible that the Nernst effect exists above $T_{c}$-line because the $T_{c}$-line blends in $T^{*}$-line and the latter is precondition of Cooper pair.
-In other words, above $T_{c}$-line of overdoping region, there are not superconducting phase fluctuation and Nernst effect.
-If experimental scientists design an experiment to find out Nernst effect existing above $T_{c}$-line in overdoping region, it will prove our theory false.
+According to the proposal of Karl Popper, if a theory belongs to science, it must own a falsifiability.

+Rubion hypothesis comes to a conclusion that the $T^{*}$-line is a precondition of $T_{c}$-line, which rules out Fig. 4 as an universal phase diagram \cite{37}.
+In Fig. 4, the character that Cooper pairs still exist above $T^{*}$-line in overdoping region reminds that experimental scientists can design an experiment to check the falsifiability of our theory.
+This is an experiment based on Nernst effect because the Nernst effect can reflect the existing range of Cooper pair \cite{38}.
+Because Fig. 4 rejects rubion hypothesis, if experimental scientists design the experiment to find out Nernst effect existing above $T^{*}$-line in overdoping region, it will prove our theory false.

-Recently, Taillefer's experiment \cite{41} shows that there is a controversy about the range of Nernst effect in underdoping region, but the controversial range is all luckily under the $T^{*}$-line.
-For overdoping region, there are too few experimental data and too much controversy such as a recent experiment \cite{18} gives a different pseudogap evolution in overdoping region.
-Rubion hypothesis predicts that the $T_{c}$-line meets the $T^{*}$-line in overdoping region and there isn't Nernst effect existing above $T_{c}$-line in overdoping region.
-Our theory will further stimulate experimental scientists to pay close attention to overdoping region.
+Recently, Chang \textsl{et al.}'s experiment \cite{39} shows that there is a controversy about the range of Nernst effect but the controversial range is below the $T^{*}$-line in underdoping region, in which the boundary of forecast of rubion hypothesis isn't overflowed.
+Howerver, for overdoping region, there are too few experimental data and too much controversy such as recently Vishik \textsl{et al.}'s experiment \cite{19} gives a different pseudogap evolution way.
+Similarly, rubion hypothesis predicts that the $T_{c}$-line blends into the $T^{*}$-line in overdoping region (see Fig. 3).
+Rubion hypothesis will further stimulate experimental scientists to pay close attention to overdoping region.